EugeneN/twic/README.md

 - tweet text is rendered with minimal visual distractions, using only a basic typography;

-- tweet's embedded content if any is shown directly, without a need to click on it to expand;
+- tweet's embedded content if any is shown directly, without a need for extra click on it to expand;

 - older tweets are on the top, newer on the bottom, providing a most natural way for reading;